TimVannerson/timv-website/README.md

 # Basic Personal Page
-This site is very basic (and honestly, probably poorly coded) but it get the job done, is easy to work with, and supports transparency.
+This site is very basic (and honestly, probably poorly coded) but it gets the job done, is easy to work with, and supports transparency.

 Feel free to point out improvements that could be made or clone it for yourself.